trickytank/trickytank.github.io/README.md

 <img style="float: right;" src="tankard_rick_fading_heatshot.jpg" alt="Dr Rick Tankard head shot" width="38%" height="38%">

 I am a Bioinformatician and Statistician based in Australia.
-I am leaving academia for now and seeking work in health and medical industries.
+I am leaving academia for now and seeking work in health and medical industries in Melbourne.

 My LinkedIn profile is currently a work in progress https://www.linkedin.com/in/ricktankard/.
 Please message me on LinkedIn if you would like to see my CV.